Yankee Swap Rules

 2. When it’s your turn if you touch a wrapped gift you have to open it.

-3. If a participant takes too much time deciding which gift top swap/open the remaining participants can start counting aloud from ten down to zero.
-If zero is reached the participant must take the wrapped gift closest to you.
+3. If a participant takes too much time deciding which gift to swap/open the remaining participants can start counting aloud from ten down to zero.
+If zero is reached the participant must take the wrapped gift closest to them.